Welcome

 Why does the size of the caterpillar matter?

-Identifying the size of Fall Armyworm (FAW) larvae is important for effective targeted chemical intervention because smaller larvae are more vulnerable to insecticides.
+Identifying the size of Fall armyworm (FAW) larvae is important for effective targeted chemical intervention because smaller larvae are more vulnerable to insecticides.
 Early detection of young larvae, typically less than 10 mm in length, allows for more effective control before they burrow into the whorl or cob.
 As larvae grow larger, they become harder to kill, cause more damage, and may require higher chemical inputs, which increases cost and environmental impact.
-Accurate assessment of larval size ensures timely and efficient application of control measures.
+Accurate assessment of larval size ensures the timely and efficient application of control measures.

 Source: Corteva Agriscience